M0H3Y/IEEE-CTF/reverse/Are_you_ winning,son.md

 so we need to bypass all the checks made in TlsCallback_0 , TlsCallback_1, and the checks that are made before calling `sub_401189`.

-Note that if you're using software breakpoints and break on TLS callbacks option is enabled in your debugger, the debugger will replace the first byte of TlsCallback_1(0x90) with 0xCC (INT 3) and this value is used in TlsCallback_0 for decryption, so you have to use disable the break on TLS callbacks option, or use H.W breakpoints.
+Note that if you're using software breakpoints and break on TLS callbacks option is enabled in your debugger, the debugger will replace the first byte of TlsCallback_1(0x90) with 0xCC (INT 3) and this value is used in TlsCallback_0 for decryption, so you have to disable the break on TLS callbacks option, or use H.W breakpoints.

 After we manage to get `sub_401189` called , and after all the operations it made, Let's take a look at the stack.